chenekitching/VIPR/README.md

         - clinvar_20221231
         - intervar_20180118
 3. [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/index.html)
+   - Singularity containers used by VIPR are stored in https://cloud.sylabs.io/library/ckitching/
+   - Before running the Nextflow pipeline, ensure that your Singularity remote library is set to https://cloud.sylabs.io by running:
+     ```bash
+     singularity remote add library https://cloud.sylabs.io
+     ```
 ## Usage
 Parameters can either be specified in the nextflow.config file, or directly in the command line as per the example below.
 Simple use case example: